mcejp/bmboot/doc/questions.rst

    Answer: Per ARM ARM, section *Taking synchronous exceptions from EL0*, it would seem that synchronous exceptions from EL0 are always taken to EL1.

-.. question:: Can EL1 exceptions be taken to the monitor's exception handler?
-   :id: Q_EL1EXC
-   :status: OPEN

-   If not, is there any circumstance besides SMC in which EL1 would trigger a synchronous exception to EL3?

-   Answer: Not in the same way as EL0 exceptions go to EL1.
-It seems the only way would be for the monitor to set the EL1 VBAR (from EL3) and disallow EL1 from changing it.

 .. question:: Can we trap EL0 WFI & WFE instructions?